Fork me on GitHub

 grml tz=$option # set timezone to corresponding $option, usage example: tz=Europe/Vienna, defaults to UTC if unset

-Further information: manpages hwclock(8), tzselect(1) and tzconfig(8); Debian GNU/Linux System Administrator's Manual Chapter 16 - Time and TimeZoneChanges in the Debian-Wiki.
+Further information: manpages hwclock(8), tzselect(1) and tzconfig(8); Debian Debian Administrator’s Handbook - Time and TimeZoneChanges in the Debian-Wiki.

 Is it possible to install Grml to harddisk?

-No. If you want to get a Debian system take a look at grml-debootstrap (or use the Debian Installer instead).
+No. If you want to install a Debian system take a look at grml-debootstrap (or use the Debian Installer instead).

 Software